mulesoft/data-weave-tutorial/7 - Working with Arrays/7.4 - group by/description.md

-# The groupBy Function
+# 7.4 - The groupBy Function

-The groupBy function is useful for grouping together items in an Array based on some value that is generated from each item in the Array.
+The `groupBy` function is useful for grouping together items in an Array based on some value that is generated from each item in the Array.
 Here’s the function signature:
 ```
 groupBy(Array<T>, ((T, Number) -> R)): Object<(R), Array<T>>
 ```
-groupBy is different from the other functions we’ve covered in this tutorial because groupBy does not return an Array, it returns an Object.
+`groupBy` is different from the other functions we’ve covered in this tutorial because `groupBy` does not return an Array, it returns an Object.
 When we define Object types, we can use two type parameters:
 ```
 Object<(R), Array<T>>
 ```
 The first type parameter is the type of the keys, and the second type parameter is the type of the values.
-Applying this to groupBy, we can see it returns an Object whose keys are the type of the values returned from the lamda, and the values are the type of the input Array.
+Applying this to `groupBy`, we can see it returns an Object whose keys are the type of the values returned from the lambda, and the values are the type of the input Array.

-Note: This isn’t exactly true.
+> This isn’t exactly true.
 No matter what type is used to create Object keys, they are always coerced to type Key.
-Even if the lambda in groupBy returned a Number, the keys of the output Object would ultimately be of type Key.
+Even if the lambda in `groupBy` returned a Number, the keys of the output Object would ultimately be of type Key.

-The lambda passed to groupBy takes in an item from the input Array, and the index of that item.
+The lambda passed to `groupBy` takes in an item from the input Array, and the index of that item.
 It returns a value which is used to determine the group to which the item belongs.
 Here’s an example that groups calendar events based on day of the week:

 ---
-### Input
+#### Input
 ```
 [
   {